 Since there is so much variability within the Catahoula breed, it's important to be aware of the common characteristics that exist among these types of dogs.
 The word Catahoula means "clear eyes."
 These dogs are known for having extremely beautiful bright eyes that are typically described as glassy.
 Some Catahoulas have light blue eyes, but this is not the only color you'll find.
 Brown and gold are also common eye colors.
 These dogs also have webbed feet and broad chests.

-Catahoula Breed Variations
+Catahoula Breed Coloring Variations

 Catahoulas are big-boned, stocky canines, but they are not a giant breed.
 The smallest adult Catahoulas weigh about 50 pounds, with larger examples weighing as much as 90 pounds.
 If you want to have a sense of how large your Catahoula puppy might end up when fully grown, look closely at the size of the parents and the puppy's feet.
 Young Catahoulas tend to have compact bodies and long legs with sizeable feet.
 You can be certain that the puppies will grow into their feet - and then some.

 While many breeds reach their full size at 12 months, this is not true for Catahoulas.
-You can expect Catahoula puppies to continue growing for 18 months to two years.
+You can expect Catahoula cur puppies to continue growing for 18 months to two years.
 It's important to note that the extended puppyhood of this breed is not limited to growth.
 Catahoulas typically keep puppy-like personalities throughout the time they continue to grow.
 Catahoulas are fun-loving, playful puppies, and they grow into wonderful adult dogs over time.
-Before bringing a baby Catahoula home, you do need to realize that you're making a commitment to have a puppy in your home for an extended period of time.
+Before bringing a baby Catahoula home, you do need to realize that you're making a commitment to have a puppy in your home for an extended period.

-Where to Find Catahoula Puppies
+Where to Find Catahoula Puppies for Sale

 Bringing a Catahoula Into Your Home